aditya555-gif/Alias-AI/README.md

 - 🔒 Conversations stay on your local machine
 - 💬 Highly unrestricted responses (behavior depends on the selected local model)
 - 🗑️ No chat history is stored
-- 🖱️ Clicking the **Alias logo** in the top-left corner immediately clears the current conversation from the interface
 - ⚡ Lightweight and simple interface

 ---